-"Okay, well.
-I'm not exactly… human," she spoke cautiously, awaiting our reactions.
+"Right," she sighed, "well, I'm not exactly… human," she spoke cautiously, awaiting our reactions.
 I arched my eyebrow at that.
 What did she mean?
 Of course she was.
 I could hear her steady heartbeat from across the desk.

-"Good question.
-You should know the answer to the first part… same way all children are created.
+"You should know the answer to the first part… same way all children are created.
 And as for your second question, probably - and this is just a guess.
 Probably because one of them is my father," I could tell Bella was trying to explain this without shocking us too much.
-She spoke slowly, gauging our reactions.
+She spoke slowly, gauging our reactions every few words.

-"Yes, Edward, I am," she said softly.
-My name rolled off her tongue beautifully.
-I wanted her to say it again, and again, until I realized… "How do you know my name?"
+My eyes squinted.
+"How do you know my name?"
 See, this is where the whole mind-reading thing would come in handy.
 So I wouldn't have to ask so many questions.
 I felt like I was being a pest.